Q-Interline technology. Statistics illustration

 Elementary probability

-The easiest way of understanding probability is to role a dice and ask what are the chance (probability) that you will get a “1” and the answer to that is 1 out of 6 or = 16.7%.
-The analytical equivalent is to ask how certain are we when the analyzer shows 15.73% – a lot of decimals leads to a misunderstanding that it is more certain, but in reality, it may just be more precisely wrong.
+The easiest way of understanding probability is to roll a dice and ask what is the chance (probability) that you will get a “1” and the answer to that is 1 out of 6 or = 16.7%.
+The analytical equivalent is to ask how certain we are when the analyser shows 15.73% – a lot of decimals lead to a misunderstanding that it is more certain, but in reality, it may just be more precisely wrong.

 The normal distribution